zl0i/Helm-Charts/alertmanager-matrix-forwarder/DockerHub.md

 - Secret key authentication with Alertmanager.
 - HTML formatted messages.
 - Optionally mentions `@room` on firing alerts
+- Prometheus metrics

 ## How to use

 ### Docker

-The [Docker image](https://hub.docker.com/r/zl0i/alertmanager-matrix-forwarder) `zl0i/matrix-alertmanager:v1.0.0` is the easiest way to get the service running.
+The [Docker image](https://hub.docker.com/r/zl0i/alertmanager-matrix-forwarder) `zl0i/matrix-alertmanager:latest` is the easiest way to get the service running.
 Ensure you set the required environment variables listed in `.env.default` in this repository.

 To start the container, use the command